tjrbrom/BigO-Notation/README.md

 # BigO-Notation
-Some Big O explanation with Java
+That's the simplest possible Big O explanation, with Java.